 By and large Sri Lanka weather in July for cultural triangle can be categorized as dry and warm.
 Therefore travellers can explore the cultural sites such as Sigiriya, Anuradhapura, Kandy and Polonnaruwa without any hindrance.
 Many wildlife reserves such as Minneriya national park, Yala national park, Udawalawe wildlife reserve also remain dry in the month of June, July and August where the travellers can experience a first-class wildlife exploration tour.

-As the entire west and southern coast coming under the monsoon rain most rainforests are coming under torrential rain in the month of June, July an August.
+As the entire west and southern coast coming under the monsoon rain, most rainforests are coming under torrential rain in the month of June, July and August.
 Sinharaja is the most popular rain forest on the island as the rainforest exploration ground.
 Heavy and extensive rainfall is recorder from Sinharaja during the south-west monsoon, therefore, it might not be a suitable idea to organize a trip to Sinharaja.